Tongyang Broadcasting Company: After the media consolidation

-In October 1988, just before the No. 5 government investigation led by the Roh Tae-woo government and just before the hearing of the Fifth Republic, the “Tongyang Broadcasting Revitalization Promotion Committee” was formed and adopted a resolution calling for a revival of its operations.
+In October 1988, just before the fifth government investigation led by the Roh Tae-woo administration and the hearings on the Fifth Republic, the Tongyang Broadcasting Revitalization Promotion Committee was formed and adopted a resolution calling for the revival of its operations.

-On November 26, 1990, JoongAng Ilbo submitted an application for compensation to the Seoul District Prosecutors 'Office of Seoul District Prosecutors' Office to pay compensation of KRW 860 billion for damages incurred from the forced transfer of Tongyang Broadcasting to the Korean Broadcasting System and the state.
-The committee rejected 14 companies including the JoongAng Ilbo for compensation for damages after three years of lapse.
+On November 26, 1990, JoongAng Ilbo submitted an application to the Seoul District Prosecutors’ Office, requesting compensation of KRW 860 billion for damages incurred from the forced transfer of Tongyang Broadcasting to the Korean Broadcasting System and the state.
+After a lapse of three years, the committee rejected compensation claims from 14 companies, including JoongAng Ilbo.

 On November 30, 2009, 19 years later, about 400 people, including former TBC officials and entertainers, held a 'Prayer for the Restoration of Tongyang Broadcasting' and adopted the resolution to encourage JoongAng Ilbo to advance into the general entertainment channel business.
 The JoongAng Ilbo insisted that its long-term JTBC was the successor to TBC before the Korea Communications Commission's selection process for the generalist channel, and was closed on November 30, 1980.
-It was launched on December 1, 2011 in commemoration of 31st anniversary of TBC's shutdown.
+It was launched on December 1, 2011, in commemoration of 31st anniversary of TBC's shutdown.

-89.1 MHz, the FM frequency of Tongyang Radio, became KBS 2FM on December 1, 1980, and the TV callsign of the Busan branch of Dongyang Broadcasting was reorganized to KBS Busan 2TV.
+89.1 MHz, the FM frequency of Tongyang Radio, became KBS 2FM on December 1, 1980, and the TV callsign of the Busan branch of Tongyang Broadcasting was reorganized to KBS Busan 2TV.